pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ```

-Recall that the doubly robust estimator is set up to effect a compromise between the propensity score weighting and (in our case) a simply OLS prediction where as long as one of the two models is well-specified this estimator can recover accurate unbiased treatment effects.
+Recall that the doubly robust estimator is set up to effect a compromise between the propensity score weighting and (in our case) a simple OLS prediction.
+Where as long as one of the two models is well-specified this estimator can recover accurate unbiased treatment effects.
 In this case we see that the doubly robust estimator pulls away from the implications of our propensity scores and privileges the regression model.

 +++